 Progress and outcome will greatly depend on how you deal with the break-up.
 Don't allow your children to be in the middle of arguments - they'll feel pushed into having to take either your or your partner's side.

-Of course they'll never know (and probably shouldn't know) the detail of what's gone wrong, which means that they may well blame either you or your partner.
+Of course your children will never know (and probably shouldn't know) the detail of what's gone wrong, which means that they may well blame either you or your partner.
 But this is one of those times when we just have to say, 'so be it'.

-I'm sure you'll agree with me that it's therefore really worth doing all you can to save your marriage, particularly since second marriages have a much higher chance of ending in divorce.
+I'm sure you'll agree with me that it's therefore really worth doing all you can to save your marriage (unless you're in an abusive relationship) particularly since second marriages have a much higher chance of ending in divorce.
 The grass really isn't always greener on the other side of the fence.

 Even if it's only you that wants to work on your relationship and you think your partner has all but given up, I still recommend you have a look at my page How to Save my Marriage or Relationship.